DIFFICULTY

 OVERVIEW

-The Everest Base Camp with Gokyo Lake trek is a once-in-a-lifetime experience for hikers and adventurers looking to explore the majestic Himalayan mountain range in Nepal.
-The trek combines the popular Everest Base Camp trek with a detour to the stunning Gokyo Lakes, offering hikers a unique perspective of the Himalayas.
+The Everest Base Camp with Gokyo Lakes trek is a once-in-a-lifetime experience for trekkers and adventurers seeking to explore the awe-inspiring Himalayan range of Nepal.
+This unique route combines the iconic Everest Base Camp trail with a scenic detour to the pristine Gokyo Lakes, offering a fresh perspective on the grandeur of the Himalayas.

-The trek begins in Lukla, a small town in eastern Nepal, and follows a trail that winds through the foothills of the Himalayas, passing through traditional Sherpa villages, and providing stunning views of the surrounding landscapes.
-Hikers will pass through the Sagarmatha National Park, a UNESCO World Heritage Site, and the home of the famous Mount Everest.
+The journey begins in Lukla, a quaint town in eastern Nepal, and follows a winding path through the heart of the Khumbu region.
+Along the way, trekkers pass through traditional Sherpa villages and the UNESCO-listed Sagarmatha National Park, home to the towering Mount Everest.

-NOTE: The pricing mentioned above is applicable exclusively for Indian passport holders.
-For individuals holding non-Indian passports, there is an additional charge of INR 15,000.
+Note: The pricing mentioned above is valid only for Indian passport holders.
+Non-Indian passport holders will be required to pay an additional INR 15,000.

 INCLUSIONS

-- 2 nights hotel in Kathmandu with bed and break fast plan
+- 3 nights hotel stay in Kathmandu with breakfast

 EXCLUSIONS